OpenGeoHub/spatial-prediction-eml/docs/index.md

 [OpenGeoHub](https://opengeohub.org) is an independent not-for-profit research foundation promoting Open Source and Open Data solutions.
-These tools were developed primarily for the need of the Geo-harmonizer project and to enable generation of next-generation environmental layers for continental Europe [@witjes2021spatiotemporal; @Bonannella2022].
+These tools were developed primarily for the need of the Geo-harmonizer project and to enable creation of next-generation environmental layers for continental Europe [@witjes2021spatiotemporal; @Bonannella2022].
 **[EnvirometriX Ltd.](https://envirometrix.nl)** is the commercial branch of the group responsible for designing soil sampling designs for the **[AgriCapture](https://agricaptureco2.eu/)**